 As you work through the program and progress with your fitness, the app also adjusts when building future workouts.
 It does this using a specific algorithm that only gets “smarter” as it continues to learn your routine, ability, and overall progress.

-Fitbod will truly do all the work for you – down to calculating the sets and reps of each exercise, as well as how long you should rest between exercises.
-If you want an app that eliminates any planning or uncertainty, this is a great option.
+Fitbod will genuinely do all the work for you – down to calculating the sets and reps of each exercise and how long you should rest between exercises.
+This is an excellent option if you want an app that eliminates planning or uncertainty.

-- Free version offered, but premium subscription costs $10 per month
+- A free version is offered, but a premium subscription costs $10 per month

-- Smart algorithm will build workouts based on progress and ability
+- An innovative algorithm will build workouts based on progress and ability

 - Options for equipment or no equipment routines